codio-templates/sigcse-2020-demo/README.md

 string
 ```
 * Rich and immediate feedback is provided (including a solution)

+## Assessments Library
+* The gif shows how the assessments library can be searched.
+* Instructors can search by:
+  * Programming Language
+  * Category - Higher level of organization like loops
+  * Content - More specific level of organization while loops and for loops
+  * Learning Objective - Always starts with SWBAT (students will be able to) followed by a short description of what the student is expected to know
+  * Bloom's Taxonomy - Denotes the complexity and specificity of the problem
+* Schools can build their own assessments library
+  * This library is private to the institution (other Codio clients won't see the questions) and can be shared with colleagues
+  * Institutions can create their own tagging system if they want (class title)

+## Learning Insights
+* **If a dashboard becomes problematic, refresh the browser**
+* There are four different dashboards (or views), each one is contained in its own dropdown
+* The dashboards go from largest scope down to the smallest scope

+#### Class Insights
+* Show progress for all students across all modules
+* There's nothing to click on, opens to the correct dashboard

+#### Module Insights
+* Show progress for all students for a particular module
+* Modules contain several units
+* Find the module called "The Basics" module
+* Click "Show Insights"

+#### Unit Insights
+* Show progress for all students for a particular unit
+* Units contain several assignments
+* Opens to the proper dashboard, stay on the "Bubble Sort" unit

+#### Student Insights
+* Show progress for a particular student across the entire class
+* Click on a student (the first one is fine)
+* Click on "Insights" to see the dashboard

 ## Stacks Library
 * **If the list of stacks becomes problematic, refresh the browser**